JanHolger/bgp-log/README.md

 Name                | Description
 ------------------- | -------------------------
+MONGODB_URL         | The MongoDB connection url
-MONGODB_URL         | A valid MongoDB URL including the database name BGP_PORT            | BGP Port to listen on (default: 179) BGP_HIDE_AS         | Comma seperated list of as numbers which should be hidden from the as path BGP_LOCAL_AS        | Local AS Number
+MONGODB_DATABASE    | MongoDB database name
+BGP_PORT            | BGP Port to listen on (default: 179)
+BGP_HIDE_AS         | Comma seperated list of as numbers which should be hidden from the as path BGP_LOCAL_AS        | Local AS Number